ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
+v1.05 ?:
+ * Added error check for TLSSET() and TLSFREE() macros.
+Thanks to Markus Elfring for reporting this.

 v1.04 14th July 2007:
  * Fixed a bug with the new optimised implementation that failed to lock on a realloc under certain conditions.